Our beliefs in Democracy and Freedom

-- that each of us is responsible for themselves, society and the State.
+- that each of us is responsible for themselves, society and the state.

-- that a secular democracy, in which the State and religion are separated, is a clear basis from which to erect the Iranian State.
-No religious practice shall dominate the administration of the State.
+- that a secular democracy, in which the state and religion are separated, is a clear basis from which to erect a future Iranian State.

-- that the power of a nation and its people is measured by the well-being of each and every citizen, including the weakest.
-In Iran, every male and female shall be equal before the law.
-No one shall be discriminated against in relation to sex, origin, race, language, social status, way of life or religious, philosophical or political beliefs.
-No one is above the law.
+- that no one should be above the law.
+Every male and female should be be equal before the law.
+No one should be be discriminated against in relation to sex, origin, race, language, social status, way of life or religious, philosophical or political beliefs.

-- that the laws, once passed directly by the citizens or indirectly through their elected representatives, governs the lives of all citizens.
+- that the laws, once passed directly by the citizens or indirectly through their elected representatives, govern the lives of all citizens.